Starfarers of Catan

-Starfarers of Catan is a multiplayer board game loosely based on the Settlers of Catan series of games.
-It was created by Klaus Teuber as an official spin-off and is distributed by Kosmos in German and Mayfair Games in English.
+Starfarers of Catan is a multiplayer, space-themed board game loosely based on the Catan series of games.
+It was created by Klaus Teuber as an official spin-off to Settlers of Catan and is distributed by Kosmos in German and Mayfair Games in English.

 Setting

 Starfarers takes place in a futuristic setting where, in the distant future, the human race has perfected a method to travel faster than light.
 As a result, it settles on a distant star system known as Catan, where it encounters five peaceful alien races: the Green Folk, the Scientists, the Merchants, the Diplomats, and the Travelers, as well as an intergalactic council that serves as the diplomatic body in the Catanian sector.
 The players serve as the role of Catanians operating a fleet that seek to colonize unknown planets in order to ensure the growth of humanity, while maintaining strong ties to these alien races.

 Although Starfarers uses much of the same game mechanic as Settlers, there are many differences, the most notable of which was the use of a fixed game board and the use of moving ships.
 Like Settlers, gameplay is mainly played on the intersections of a hexagonal grid.